puscasurazvan/butternut/README.md

-# 🐶 ButternutBox Modal Challenge 🐶
+# 🐶 Modal Challenge 🐶

 - Boostrapped this with create-react-app
 - Clone repo, yarn && yarn start to run the project